 University Housing and Community Living

 Living on-campus at Hopkins is an important part of your student’s experience.
 It provides them with an opportunity to engage with their peers and to participate in various programs planned by the Residence Life staff.
 You can explore the JHU residence halls and find recommendations for what your student should bring at the Community Living website.
-You will be receiving more details on roommate selection and billing from University Housing in the near future.

 Blue Jay Family Ambassadors

 The Blue Jay Family Ambassador program gives interested families an opportunity to assist in the programs and services we offer to all Blue Jay Families throughout the year.
 Ambassadors play a vital role in helping the Parent and Family Relations office better understand the needs of our Blue Jay Family community.